ardani/slim-common/readme.md

 Create a local folder in which to do your work.
 Switch to that folder, and initialize your local git repository.
 Then add **slim-common** as a submodule:

-    git submodule add git@github.com:collegeman/slim-common common
+    your-app > git submodule add git@github.com:collegeman/slim-common common

-Copy the templates in `./htdocs` into your own path.
+Copy the templates from `common/htdocs` into the root of your project:

-    cp -R common/templates ./
+    your-app > cp -R common/templates ./

 Optionally, setup a symlink for the CSS and JS packages that ride along with common

-    ln -s common/htdocs ./htdocs/common
+    your-app > ln -s common/htdocs ./htdocs/common

 Last step: you need to set your `AUTH_SALT` config setting in `./config.php`.
+The value you put in that constant will be used for encrypting things like passwords.
+You can easily generate a random key [here](http://randomkeygen.com/).
-Until you do this, all requests to your app will result in an error.
+Until you do that, all requests to your app will result in an error message.

 Is it working?
 If you can request the following URL, then it's working: